 Step 3: Add food coloring as desired.
 If you choose to add any flavor, you can do so at this point.

 Uses of Butter Cream Icing

 You can use butter cream icing for different purposes.
-It is also useful for covering cakes and also add decorations to them.
+It is a useful for covering cakes and adding decorations to them.
 You can also use it to decorate cup cakes and other baked goods.